hgrecco/mdform/README.md

 value = #.#[0:2:0.5:1]
 ```

 Exactly 4 numbers will be matched.
-Any more will be handled as standard
+More will be handled as standard
 directives.

 Customizing: